canonical/grafana-agent-k8s-operator/INTEGRATING.md

 For instance let's say that we need [Zinc Charmed Operator](https://charmhub.io/zinc-k8s) send logs to Grafana Agent.
-To do taht we can use one of the "consumer" object offered by the `loki_push_api` lib and follow these steps.
+To do that we can use one of the "consumer" object offered by the `loki_push_api` lib and follow these steps.

 1. Specify the relation in the charm's metadata.yaml: